natalie-frank/natalie-frank.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student at Courant Institute.
-I am interested in Monte Carlo methods and adversarial learning.
+I'm a PhD student at Courant Institute studying Monte Carlo methods and adversarial learning.